What guides our standard

 Stakeholder engagement

-We actively engage with our workers, employee representatives, and relevant stakeholders to ensure their voices are heard and to identify any potential labour rights issues.
+We actively engage with our colleagues, employee representatives, and relevant stakeholders to ensure their voices are heard and to identify any potential labour rights issues.
 We encourage open dialogue and provide channels for reporting grievances.

 We use several tools to engage colleagues and their legitimate representatives on issues relating to labour rights, working practices and wellbeing at work.
-This includes scheduled performance and review meetings, and engagement through employee surveys network groups and a framework of formal regular meetings with the NGSU and their elected representatives.
+This includes scheduled performance and review meetings, and engagement through employee surveys, network groups and a framework of formal regular meetings with the NGSU and their elected representatives.

 We provide several ways for our colleagues to ‘speak up’ at Nationwide, including, but not limited to, our whistleblowing process.
-We work with several external bodies as independent and expert input and enable peer discussion on best practice on a variety of environment, social and governance (ESG) matters.
+We work with several external bodies for independent and expert input and enable peer discussion on best practice on a variety of environmental, social and governance (ESG) matters.
 We use insight from these sources, and other inclusion, diversity and wellbeing reporting and external audits, to understand how well we are doing, and where to focus our efforts.
 We also address individual issues related to labour rights as they might emerge to meet the needs of each case.

 Managing risk and impact through our operations